Insuring Your Law Firm: What Is LPL Step-Rating?

 When it comes to lawyers professional liability step rating, insurers also take into consideration factors that they’ll look at regardless of step-rating when determining how much your law firm should pay for a legal malpractice policy, based on the level of risk associated with your firm.

 Factors such as location can also affect the price of your policy.
-For instance, legal professional liability California insurance may cost more due to state laws.
+For instance, legal professional liability insurance in California may cost more due to state laws.

 Some of these factors include the size of your firm (number of attorneys), how long each lawyer has been working for you, the areas of practice that your law firm specializes in, liability limits, and the deductible.